Ergo-Tools/WBV_Calculator/README.md

 ## WBV Calculator
 WBV Calculator is a tool to calculate Whole body vibration exposure from small wearable accelerometers according to ISO 2631 standard.
-We can use this tool to measure whole body vibration exposure according to ISO 2631 standard using wearable accelerometers such as [Axivity AX3](https://axivity.com/product/ax3).
+We can use this tool to measure whole body vibration exposure using [Axivity AX3](https://axivity.com/product/ax3) or [Axivity AX6](https://axivity.com/product/ax6).
+Theoretically any other triaxial accelerometer with sufficient range and high enough sampling frequency can be used with minor changes to data file loading part of the software.

 ![User Interface](docs/screenshot.PNG)